datacarpentry/astronomy-python/_episodes/06-photo.md

 And `step` is `-1`, which means the elements are in reverse order.

-To combine the `left_color` and `right_color` arrays we will use the numpy `append` function which takes two arrays as input and output them combined into a single array.
-By writing the function we can use the same code to create the x-values for the loop (colors) and the y-values for the loop (g-band magnitudes)
+To combine the `left_color` and `right_color` arrays we will use the NumPy `append` function which takes two arrays as input, and outputs them combined into a single array.
+By writing the function we can use the same code to create the x-values for the loop (colors) and the y-values for the loop (g-band magnitudes).

 ~~~
 combined_array = np.append(left_color, reverse_right_color)